5 Keys to Make Yourself Super-Likable

 With our attention today so sapped by our phones, social apps and information overload, I believe that giving people real, undivided attention is the ultimate gift.

 Some research has found that what we think of as charisma is really just hyper-focused attention.
 Check this out for yourself.
 Next time you are in person with someone who seems to have charisma, you’ll probably notice that they are completely focused on you.

 These kinds of people are not looking over your shoulder at someone else, they make you feel like you are the only person in the world at that moment.

 And how can you not like someone who gives you their undivided attention?

 While you’re giving someone your attention, don’t just sit there.
 Listen, really listen.

 People want to feel like they’re actually being heard and understood by someone else.
 It is rare to find a person who will devote themselves to being completely present and in the moment.

 Carnegie quotes former Harvard president Charles W. Eliot, as saying, “There is no mystery about successful business.…Exclusive attention to the person who is speaking to you is very important.
 Nothing else is so flattering as that.”

-Whether it is listening with great attention to a customer or your child, good listening can go a long way in improving your likability.
-Not only do people like to talk about things that interest them, but they enjoy being heard.
+Whether it is listening with great attention to a client or your partner, good listening goes a long way in improving your likability.

-Now, I know there are leaders who say they don’t want to be liked, as they see it as a sign of weakness.
+Now, I know there are leaders who say they don’t want to be liked.
+They see it as a sign of weakness.
 They want to be respected or even feared.